4ARMED/sri-check/README.md

 pip install sri-check
 ```

+Then you should have `sri-check` in your PATH.

 If you want to install from source then clone this repo, then you need a few libraries.
 There's a `requirements.txt` file in this repo for use with pip.
 We recommend using a venv to isolate these dependencies.

 If you use the `Makefile` it will set one up for you.